Amazon TACoS calculator

 What are the Benefits of Calculating TACoS?

-• It provides insights into your organic health: You might think that ads don't impact your organic sales, but you would be wrong.
-That's why you need to track TACoS.
-Let's say you've spent $1,000 on ads and your TACoS stays low (or even better, it decreases); that means you're getting more organic sales as a result of your advertising campaigns.
-This is often referred to as "free sales".
+- It provides insight into your organic health: Ads do impact organic sales more than you'd think.
+If you've spent $1,000 on ads and your TACoS stays low (or decreases), you're generating more organic sales as a result of your advertising.
+This is often called "free sales."

-• It can improve your cost-efficiency with Amazon ads: If you increase your ad spend and don't see an increase in total revenue (ads + organic), your product may have already reached its maximum potential.
+- It can improve your cost-efficiency with Amazon ads: If you increase ad spend and don't see an increase in total revenue (ads + organic), your product may have already reached its maximum potential.

-• It can show how much you are dependant on ads: If your ACoS is great but TACoS is creeping up, that's bad news because your business is then relying on ads to generate sales.
-Let's face it: if you are not seeing organic revenue, you might have a pretty weak business model.
+- It shows how dependent you are on ads: If your ACoS is great but TACoS is creeping up, your business is relying on ads to generate sales.
+If you're not seeing organic revenue, you might have a weak business model.

-• It can help you "determine" what phase your product is in: If you are in the product launch phase, your TACoS will likely be high (over 40%).
-But if your TACoS is below 15%, it might indicate that your product has entered the mature phase.
+- It helps determine what phase your product is in: In the launch phase, TACoS is typically high (over 40%).
+Below 15% often signals your product has entered the mature phase.

-• It gives a clearer picture of your net profit margin: If your business targets a 20% net profit margin and your TACoS is 25%, you know you are losing money regardless of your ACoS.
+- It gives a clearer picture of your net profit margin: If you target a 20% net profit margin and your TACoS is 25%, you're losing money regardless of what your ACoS says.

 How to calculate Amazon TACoS?

-Let's say you own an e-commerce bookstore and decide to spend $2,500 in January on advertising (not only Amazon, but other channells as well: Meta, Google, etc).
+Let's say you own an e-commerce bookstore and decide to spend $2,500 in January on advertising (not only Amazon, but other channels as well: Meta, Google, etc.).The total value of books sold in January is $20,000, including sales from paid ads, email newsletter, organic search, social media, etc.You would then do a simple calculation:$2,500 / $20,000 x 100 = 12.5%

 What is the TACoS formula?